jz-feng/greentext/README.md

 ### Usage

-The parser takes input from stdin.
+The interpreter takes input from stdin.
 Run it and write code, or pass a pre-written input file into it.
-You know the drill.

 ### The language